tucna/Pac-T-Man/README.md

 # Pac-T-Man
 Project to implement my own **Pac-Man** game using *DirectX 11*.
-As an inpiration, the original version from 1980 was used.
+As an inspiration, the original version from 1980 was used.

 <p align="center">
   <img src="Doc/intro.gif">